-16.2 Role and culpability of M/s.
+17.2 Role and culpability of M/s.
 Paramount Sealink Pvt.
 Ltd.:

 The facts and evidence gathered during the search, including email correspondences, clearly establish that M/s Paramount Sealink Pvt.
 Ltd, acting on behalf of M/s Oceanic Star Line, deliberately colluded with representatives of M/s Oceanic Star Line and Shri.
 Tagwa Badri of Eastern Shipping Co.
-Ltd., Sudan, to manipulate the actual dates on the Bill of Lading.
+Ltd., Sudan, to manipulate the actual dates of shipped on board on new switch Bills of Lading.
 This manipulation was intended to facilitate the clearance of restricted cargo in direct violation of established regulations.
 These actions reflect a blatant disregard for regulatory compliance and intent to mislead the authorities.